amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ## Installation

-As simple as adding the following lines to the top of your Wordpress `function.php` file.
+As simple as adding the following lines to the top of your Wordpress `function.php` file & `sailor.min.js` to your root theme's directory.

 ```php
 add_action( 'wp_loaded', function() {